bsmith89/blog/content/Education/python-lesson-balance.md

 along the branches of the dependency tree, but that could require hours (or even days) of "boring programming".
-It's all too easy to dismiss learners who lose interest before you get to the "good stuff", but this is more a reflection of the lesson materials and instructor than the students.
+It's all too easy to dismiss learners who lose interest before you get to the good stuff, but this is a reflection of the lesson materials and instructor, rather than the students.

-At the other extreme, a lesson could start with a working code, or, in the Software Carpentry style, the instructor could lead learners through writing code that uses these features, before the concepts have been fully introduced.
+At the other extreme, a lesson could start with working code, or, in the Software Carpentry style the instructor could lead learners through writing code that uses these features, before the concepts have been fully introduced.
 This in-at-the-deep-end approach quickly demonstrates exciting uses of Python,